 I was born and raised in Kuala Lumpur, Malaysia.
 I am a third / fourth generation Malaysian Chinese.
 My parents were extremely poor growing up.
-My grandfather passed away when my dad was five, and my grandmother raised five children under the age of 10 by herself.
-My mom had it marginally easier, her dad was a teacher and he was able to feed all 9 members of the household with his modest salary.
-My mom and her siblings would have Coca-Cola once a year, where they would take a sip every day for weeks.
-The hardship my parents endured, and their journey to today's comfort, are matchless to any challenges I can imagine experiencing.
+My grandfather passed away when my dad was five, and my grandmother raised five children under the age of 15 by herself.
+My mom had it marginally easier, her dad was a teacher and was able to feed all 9 members of the household with his modest salary.

 Yet, I wouldn't learn to appreciate their sacrifices and to convert that into my motivation until much later.
 I so strongly disagreed with the Malaysian centralized high school system that I skipped 1/3 of all school days during my final year.
 I would do very well in subjects I like, but failed others, and this would later make it impossible for me to attend any good college, domestic or foreign.

 So, I went to a community college in California, Diablo Valley College.
 Two years later I found myself at UCLA, falling in love with the rigor and versatility of economics -- it is like solving riddles, but well-defined ones, and for which clean intuitions were rewarded.
 And after another two years, Columbia.

 These schools, these opportunities, these growths, I would never even dream of having.
 I owe everything to my advisors and my parents.